-With the regular Remote-LFA [I-D.ietf-rtgwg-remote-lfa] functionality the computing router may compute more than one PQ-node as usable Remote-LFA alternate nexthops.
+With the regular Remote-LFA [RFC7490] functionality the computing router may compute more than one PQ-node as usable Remote-LFA alternate nexthops.
 Additionally an alternate selection policy may be configured to enable the network operator to choose one of them as the most appropriate Remote-LFA alternate.
 For such policy-based alternate selection to run, all the relevant path characteristics for each the alternate paths (one through each of the PO-nodes), needs to be collected.
-As mentioned befor in section Section 2.3 the R-LFA alternate path through a given PQ-node to a given destination comprises of two path segments.
+As mentioned before in section Section 2.3 the R-LFA alternate path through a given PQ-node to a given destination is comprised of two path segments.